-As the spring season is about to start, we, the CASRA Board of Directors, wish to remind you of the CASRA Code of Conduct.
+As the Fall season is about to start, we, the CASRA Board of Directors, wish to remind you of the CASRA Code of Conduct.

 CASRA officials are expected to demonstrate excellence in conduct and ability at each match in which they participate or observe.
 This covers the time from arrival until departure from the field.
 In preparation for officiating, you must devote time, thought, and study to the Laws of the Game and mechanics of refereeing.
 As a CASRA official, you are expected to follow this Code of Conduct.